 Half-Price Generics of NovoLog and NovoLog Mix Announced by Novo Nordisk

-The list prices for Insulin Aspart and Insulin Aspart Mix (generics for NovoLog and NovoLog Mix) are set at 50% of the list prices of branded versions.
+The list prices for Insulin Aspart and Insulin Aspart Mix (generics for NovoLog and NovoLog Mix) are set at 50 percent of the list prices of branded versions.
 Prices for new authorized generics in vials and pens are listed below:

 - Insulin Aspart 10mL vial/1000 Units: $144.68

 - Insulin Aspart 5x3mL Penfill (box of 5 pens)/1500 Units: $268.73